astronomer/astro-docs/enterprise/v0.25/04_deploy/02_configure-deployment.md

 Using this mechanism, you can deploy DAGs to an Airflow Deployment on Astronomer by adding the corresponding Python files to a shared file system on your network.
 Compared to image-based deploys, NFS volume-based deploys limit downtime and enable continuous deployment.

-To use NFS volume-based deploys, you must first enable the feature at the platform level.
+To deploy via NFS volumes, you must first enable the feature at the platform level.
 For more information, read [Deploy DAGs via NFS Volume](/docs/enterprise/v0.23/deploy/deploy-nfs).

 ## Delete a Deployment